seetohjinwei/StackC/README.md

 ## Quick Setup

-Minimally you only need to download `stackc.c` and compile it with a C compiler.
+Minimally, you only need to download `stackc.c` and compile it with a C compiler.
 Then, you can run the executable with your program name as the argument.
-Or alternatively, you can just run a short script with a `-s` flag in front as shown.
-This short script would be identical to an actutal `.stc` file except it does not accept newline as spacing.

 The program name must have an extension of ".stc".

 ```
 gcc stackc.c -o stackc
 ./stackc <your_program>.stc
-./stackc -s "if 0 then 45 emit elseif 1 then 43 emit end" -- prints `+` to stdout
 ```

 ## Documentation